danidee10/danidee10.github.io/_posts/2016-09-18-flask-by-example-1.markdown

 date: 2016-09-18T22:35:33+01:00
 ---

-Welcome everyone!, This is the beginning of a new series where we'll learn how to use flask by building a simple Voting app.
+Welcome everyone!, This is the beginning of a new series where we'll learn how to use flask by building a simple Online polling application.

 This series is going to be split into several parts because of the size of the app we're building.
 At the end of this series we'll have built a polling app, where:

 <ul class="postlist">